Deenah85/deenah85/README.md

 ## Hi there 👋

+My name is Dina Soliman, an IT professional with over 10 years of experience.
+Recently, I’ve developed a strong passion for DevOps.
+As I explore and work in this field, my enthusiasm continues to grow with every step I take.

 <!--
 **Deenah85/deenah85** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.